-Just a Mile from Famous White Sand of Huntington Beach in Southern California, Huntington Landmark is an Established, Gated 55+ Condo and Town Home Community with a Peaceful, Park Like Setting
+Just a Mile from Famous White Sand of Huntington Beach in Southern California, Huntington Landmark is an Established, Gated 55+ Town Home and Condo Community with a Peaceful, Park-Like Setting

 Huntington Beach is an upscale seaside city about an hour and a half south of Los Angeles, California.
-It is also the setting for Huntington Landmark, a large 55+ town home and condominium commmunity with nearly 1,250 residences.
+It is also the setting for Huntington Landmark, a large 55+ town home and condo commmunity with nearly 1,250 residences.
 It was built in the 1970s and 1980s and has an established vibe.

 The 360 condos are in 45 two story buildings with eight homes each and have about 860 square feet to 1,135 square feet, one to two bedrooms and one to two baths.
 Each condo has a carport.
 Most residences have a private back patio.
 Exteriors are primarily tan, brown and white.
 Because parking areas are centralized and mostly away from residences, most homes are not on a street, ensuring minimal traffic noise.

 The community says that it has the lowest density of any residential neighborhood in Huntington Beach, but residences are still fairly close together.
 They are separated by walking paths and green belts, though, and Landmark does have a park-like quailty.

-Current home prices start in the high-$300,000s, but units often come up for sale in the high-$200,000s.
+Current home prices start in the low-$300,000s.
 Please check with a Realtor to verify these prices as they may change.
-The HOA fee is at least $320 per month and might be higher.
+The HOA fee is about $485 per month.

 People live here mainly because Landmark is just a mile from the beach.
 The community is also pet-friendly and has a manned gate.
 The clubhouse is where neighbors meets to participate in more than 25 clubs and activity groups.
 They also enjoy two resort-style swimming pools, a spa, three tennis courts, a ceramics room, a woodworking shop, a library, a grand ballroom, a putting green and more.
 RV storage is also available.